cds-snc/renovate-config/DOCUMENTATION.md

 <br>

-PR creation is set to immediate meaning as soon as a branch with the updated dependencie is created so is the PR.
+PR creation is set to `not-pending` meaning as soon all status checks have passed a PR will be raised.
 It is recommended you do not override this value.
-You can set this to either create a PR upon successful repo status checks or passiing tests but this can be brittle and undermine the point of automatic dependency management.
+You can set this to either create a PR immediately or after passing all tests but this can be brittle and undermine the point of automatic dependency management.
 There is also a manual setting to require human approval, but this will create a bottleneck in your PR process.
 Note this means approval to create a PR, not like a code approval to merge an already existing one!
-Adding an additional step that may not be useful.

 <br>